johnnovak/gridmonger/sphinx-docs/source/themes.rst

     Creates a copy of an existing theme under a different name.

-    This is the action to use if you don't want to override a built-in theme (e.g. you want to create a new tweaked version under a different name), or if you want to design your own theme: just pick a theme you want to use as your starting point and hit **Copy**.
+    This is the action to use if you don't want to override a built-in theme (e.g., if you want to create a new tweaked version under a different name), or if you want to design your own theme --- just pick a theme you want to use as your starting point and hit **Copy**.

-    You'll be asked for a new theme name, and you'll get a warning if the name you've chosen would override (shadow) that of an existing built-in theme, or would overwrite another user theme.
+    You'll be asked for a new theme name, and you'll get a warning if the name you've chosen would override (*shadow*) that of an existing built-in theme, or would overwrite another user theme.
 Naturally, you can make copies of both built-in and user themes.